Prachi-2001/Youtube-AutoSkip/README.md

 # Youtube-AutoSkip
-Youtube AutoSkip is Chrome Extension that automates the process of skipping "Skip ad" button when ad play on youtube. you don't need to take efforts for clicking or skipping that "skip ad" button it skip automatically. and you will able to see the video directly after the minimum limit cross i.e maybe 4 or 5 seconds when skip ad pop's up.
+Youtube AutoSkip is Chrome Extension that automates the process of skipping "Skip ad" button when ad play on youtube. you don't need to take efforts for clicking or skipping that "skip ad" button it skip automatically. and you will able to watch the video directly after the minimum limit cross i.e maybe 4 or 5 seconds when skip ad pop's up.
-It not work on ads without "skip ad" button those ads ads you have to see completely
+It not work on ads without "skip ad" button those ads you have to watch completely

 **features**
 - Auto Skip ads after YouTube provides a skip ad button.